confluentinc/tutorials/kafka-consumer-application/kafka/README.md

 }
 ```

-The `FileWritingRecordsHandler` implementation iterates over the `ConsumerRecords` - which contains a collection of
+We implement a `ConsumerRecordsHandler` as a lambda to process `ConsumerRecords` - which contains a collection of
 `ConsumerRecord` objects.
 Each `ConsumerRecord` object encapsulates metadata and data for the events consumed from Kafka.
 This includes the key, value, topic, partition, headers, offset, timestamp, and many others.

-`FileWritingRecordsHandler` writes the `value` of each `ConsumerRecord` to a specified file name.
+Our implementation writes the `value` of each `ConsumerRecord` to the console via `System.out.println()`.

 ## Using This Example